rynxzyy/Rynn-UI/README.md

 Organize APIs into categories for better navigation:
 - **Category Name (e.g., "AI (Artificial Intelligence)")**
-  - `apis`: Define individual APIs within the category:
+  - `items`: Define individual APIs within the category.
+    - `name`: The name of the API (e.g., "LuminAI").
     - `desc`: A short description of the API (e.g., "Talk with luminai").
     - `path`: The endpoint path for the API (e.g., /ai/luminai?text=).